Adamouization/Adamouization.github.io/source/_posts/first-triathlon.md

 1. Complete and enjoy the triathlon pain-free
 2. Complete the triathlon in under 3 hours

 # Budget

-Now everyone knows triathlons require a budget from all the gear, pool access and race fees.
+Now, everyone knows that triathlons require a hefty budget due to all the gear, pool access and race fees.

 I “tried” to keep a tight budget with the goal of not exceeding £1500 total, including race sign-up and mandatory gear such as bike and wetsuit.